FunkyMuse/Blog/_posts/2021-03-29-dagger-part-5.md

 In the [previous](/posts/dagger-part-4/) post we've explored scope operators.

-In this example we'll encounter a real life example and touch subcomponents.
+In this post we'll encounter subcomponents and their hierarchy, custom scopes and let's not waste any time.

-Let's include the shared preferences library
+Let's start by including the shared androidx.preferences library
 ```kotlin
 implementation 'androidx.preference:preference-ktx:1.1.1'
 ```

-We've deleted all the data from the previous parts and we'll start on the fresh side, we've only left the **MainActivity** and renamed our **TestApplication** to
+Let's delete all the classes from previous posts and remove all of the code within **MainActivity** also rename **TestApplication** to
 ```kotlin
 class DaggerIsEasyApplication : Application() {